Session Http Server Tutorial

 WoOF will provide a unique name based on the object's type to bind the object within the HTTP session.
 This can however be overridden by providing a name to the annotation.

-WoOF again allows easy unit testing by it's dependency injection of POJOs:
+WoOF again allows easy unit testing by it's dependency injection into methods:

 public void testTemplateLogic() {